fxstein/todo/docs/guides/PYPI_TRUSTED_PUBLISHER_SETUP.md

 1. Go to https://pypi.org/manage/projects/
 2. Click "Your projects"
-3. Look for "todo-ai" to verify name is available
+3. Look for "ai-todo" to verify name is available
 4. The project will be created automatically on first successful publish

 **Option B: Create via first release**